 Here are some samples from which you can try to find out the differences.

 - Set a target to write at least 2/3 samples for each task.
 Then compare them with your partners or fellow learners to evaluate each other.
-Finally, show them to your tutor who will check, correct and grade them.
+Finally, show them to your tutor who will check, correct, and grade them.
 This is absolutely important and you must learn from the mistakes you have made and try not to repeat the mistakes.

 - Sometimes it may take you more than a month to prepare and become an excellent writer.
 So, DO NOT RUSH, please.
 Be patient and give plenty of time to yourself.

 - However, NEVER follow any fixed writing FORMAT of writing.
 Your writing won’t be graded correctly if you follow any specific or memorized format.
 Be careful not to do this mistake.
-Learn some common grammatical terms and usage and then try to write from your own.
+Learn some common grammatical terms and usage and then try to write on your own.
 You can follow my method of 3SS or PAW.

 3 = Three

 P = Plan your writing

 If you have this habit of listening to English songs, watching BBC, CNN, or Fox News, listening to podcasts, or watching English movies, Listening should not be a big deal.
 As you know, there are 4 sections in this test, and every section gets progressively harder, you are in need of practice and getting used to pronunciation and accent.

 Here are a few suggestions from my part:

 - There are many websites where you can appear in the Listening tests online and you will be marked automatically.
 Even you have the clarifications for wrong answers.
 Try one or two tests and you will get what I mean.